cgreenhalgh/daoplayer/docs/fileformat.md

 - `name` - name (string)
 - `trackPos` - start position in track, in seconds (float, default 0)
 - `length` - length of section (float, default is to start of next section, else -1 = end of track)
-- `startCost` - "cost" of starting with this section (float, default very large, but smaller for first section)
+- `startCost` - "cost" of starting with this section (float, default is 0 for first section; 100,000,000 for other sections)
-- `endCost` - "cost" of ending during this section (float, default very large, but smaller for last section)
+- `endCost` - "cost" of ending during this section (float, default is `defaultEndCost`, above)
+- `endCostExtra` - additional cost per second of ending part way through this session, added to `endCost` (float, default 0)
 - `next` - array of Next Sections (see below)
 - `title` - descriptive, for human consumption only (string, optional)
 - `description` - descriptive, for human consumption only (string, optional)

 Next section is Object with:
 - `name` - name of next section
-- `cost` - "cost" of this being the next section (float, default 0)
+- `cost` - "cost" of this being the next section (float, default 0; default cost where the is NO next section record is 100,000,000)

 The next section cost for unspecified sections is assumed to be very large (infinite?), but smaller for the next section(!).